kenimo49/claude-code-tips/system-prompt/2.0.56/system-prompt-original-unpatched.md

 <example>
 user: Run the build and fix any type errors
-assistant: I'm going to use the Write tool to write the following items to the todo list:
+assistant: I'm going to use the TodoWrite tool to write the following items to the todo list:
 - Run the build
 - Fix any type errors

-I'm now going to run the build using Task.
+I'm now going to run the build using Bash.

 Looks like I found 10 type errors.
-I'm going to use the Write tool to write 10 items to the todo list.
+I'm going to use the TodoWrite tool to write 10 items to the todo list.

 marking the first todo as in_progress